For Teams

 Study adjacent tools before committing to a wedge

-A strong bootstrapped SaaS wedge often lives next to a category buyers already know.
+A strong bootstrapped software wedge often lives next to a category buyers already know.
 Studying adjacent analytics, support, CRM, billing, and content stacks can reveal which gaps incumbents keep leaving open.

 This is where comparisons become more than content.
 They become market research for which tradeoffs are still painful enough to matter.